 The science of understanding different forces acting on a moving element in gasses such as air.
 The application of this study to racing is credited with much of the sport's recent progress as teams learn more about drag, air turbulence, and down-force.

 This is a term used to describe the changing of the direction of a spoiler or wing on a race car.
 Usually adjusting the angle of the spoiler creates down-force and gives more grip on the race track.

-A metal strip that hangs beneath the front grill of a stock car, often just inches from the ground.
+A metal strip hanging beneath a stock car's front grill, often just inches from the ground.
 The air dam helps provide aerodynamic down-force at the front of the car.